Din Dunia

-Din Dunia, a historical Urdu magazine published from New Delhi.
+Din Dunia, a historical Urdu magazine published from Old Delhi.
 Established in 1921, Din Dunia originally covered politics, films, and society gossip.
 Today, it is a monthly journal that covers Islamic matters.

 Mufti Shaukat Ali, who had founded it in 1921 as a weekly tabloid on society, politics, and films.
 The publication was temporarily suspended during the years following the Partition, after which the magazine was restarted with a single-minded focus on Islam.
 Owing to his father's ill health, Asif Fehmi took over Din Dunia in 1987.

 At the moment, Din Dunia is published monthly.